National Pan-Hellenic Council (NPHC)

 President: Jeff Midcalf

 National Pan-Hellenic Council (NPHC) fraternities and sororities refer to the process of new members joining as "membership intake."
 Typically, these organizations only hold intake once a year, at their own discretion, and host informational meetings for interested students.

 In order to join an NPHC fraternity or sorority, potential members must be at least a sophomore in status.
 Students are encouraged to research the history and values of the organization(s) they are interested in as well as attend NPHC sponsored events and chapter informational sessions.

-This Fall, all organizations planning on participating in intake will begin their process sometime after NPHC's "Declassified" event on August 26, 2020.
+This Spring, all organizations planning on participating in intake will begin their process sometime after NPHC's "Declassified" event on January 19, 2021.
 Please visit our Instagram for more information on the chapters participating!

 Frequently Asked Questions (FAQs)

 - Alpha Phi Alpha Fraternity, Inc.

 - Delta Sigma Theta Sorority, Inc.